jmalloc/grit/README.md

 1. `grit clone` will also change the current directory after cloning

-To achieve the latter two, Grit needs to execute shell commands in the context it's parent shell (the one you ran Grit in).
+To achieve the latter two, Grit needs to execute shell commands in the context of it's parent shell (the one you ran Grit from).
 It does this by writing the commands to a separate file which is then sourced by the parent shell.
 The details are in [grit.bash](etc/grit.bash).

 ## What next?

-My colleagues are helping my iron our some of the kinks, so undoubtedly there are still some changes to come but Grit is feature complete, at least insofar as it already does everything that my original shell scripts could do.
+My colleagues are helping me iron out some of the kinks.
+Undoubtedly there are still some changes to come, but Grit is feature complete insofar as it already does everything that my original shell scripts could do.

 If you find Grit useful, or have a feature request or bug-report, please don't hesitate to create a new [issue](https://github.com/jmalloc/grit/issues).